ux-at-icfnext/uswds-samhsa/pages/templates/resource-center/resource-center-landing.md

 ---
 layout: page
-title: Resource Center Template
+title: Resource Center Landing Template
 category: templates
-permalink: "/resource-center/"
+permalink: "/resource-center-landing/"
-sidenav: side-navigation
 ---

 The resource center template should be used for sites that list out resources such as the Evidence Based Practices Resource Center (EBRPC) and Disaster Behavioral Health Information Series (DBHIS).
 The list is a filterable and searchable index that links users to publications or resources.
 Detail pages are available to house any resource that needs to live with in the respective center, otherwise the list will point directly to item.